Pratyush-Avi/Python-Mini-Games/README.md

 ## Brick Breaker

 I will be using Tkinter Package which is an developing GUI(Graphical User Interface).
 Out of all the GUI methods, it is the most commonly used method.
 It is a standard python interface to the Tk GUI toolkit which is shipped with python.
 Python with tkinter gives the output is the fastest and easiest way to create GUI.
-The 'self' keyword is the instance of the class.
+The 'self' keyword is used for instance of the class.
 By using the ‘self ‘ keyword we can access all the attributes and methods of class python.

 The 'def' is the keyword used as a function header of all the function i.e It is used to define a function.